marinescudan/fake-or-real/content/en/questions/05_takedowns.en.md

 ---
 ### All of these tweets provide false information.

-However, only one of them, Bolsonaro's tweet, was taken down by Twitter, while the other tweets continue to be visible on the platform.
+However, only one of them, Bolsonaro's tweet, was taken down by Twitter, while the other posts continue to be visible on the platforms.